 Some of you have sent updates over Christmas of an individual moving towards faith in Christ, discipleship Bible studies, group meetings and fellowships of believers started this past year.
 You are making a difference.
 From scripture we surmise that God would be saying, "Well done, thou good and faithful servant!"

-This post marks the 2nd year since this blog's inception.
+This post marks the 5nd year since this blog's inception.
 Some of you have contributed with valuable insights that I posted.
 Thank-you for visiting my blog.
-I'm looking forward to another year of partnership this way.
+I'm looking forward to another year of partnership with brothers and sisters on 'mission'.

-Dear Lord, thank-you for sustaining my brothers in ministry scattered around the globe.
-Give each of them a wonderful New Year.
+Dear Lord, thank-you for sustaining my brothers and sisters in ministry scattered around the globe.
+Give each of them a fruitful New Year.
 Amen.